SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 This plugin integrates with [SimHub](https://www.simhubdash.com/) to give you excellent control over your vibration effects.
 It can handle pedal vibration effects as well as chassis vibration separated between the front and the rear part of your simulation rig.

-Note: The plugin "Tactile Feedback" will only be installed and activated, if a similar named application has been configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#tab-applications) of the setup tool.
+Note: The plugin "Tactile Feedback" will only be installed and activated, if a similar named application has been configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications) of the configuration tool.
 This application must point to an installation of *SimHub* on your PC.

 The "Tactile Feedback" plugin will allow you to enable or disable pedal vibration, front chassis vibration or rear chassis vibration independently from your controller.
 And two modes, "Pedal Vibration" und "Chassis Vibration", will allow you to control all the underlying separate effects in detail.
 All these will only be available when *SimHub* is running, but *SimHub* will be started automatically, when one of the effect groups will be enabled from your controller.

 To get the most out of this plugin in the sample configuration presented below, you will need three 2-way toggle switches, two rotary dials and eight push buttons on your controller hardware, although the dials and push buttons may be shared with other modes.
 But, since all this is fully configurable, you can find a compromise, if your controller provides less control elements.
 To help you with the configuration of *SimHub*, two shaker profiles are provided in the *Profiles* folder in the Simulator Controller distribution.
 Please load these profiles, named "...CV..." for chassis vibration and "...PV..." for pedal vibration, and adopt them to the specific configuration of your simulation rig.
-Using the plugin parameters described below, you can then customize the "Tactile Feedback" plugin to support your concrete hardware setup as best as possible.
+Using the plugin parameters described below, you can then customize the "Tactile Feedback" plugin to support your concrete hardware configuration as best as possible.
 These profiles already have been preconfigured with external triggers (for example: "togglePedalVibration" or "increaseRPMSVibration", just to name two), which will be used by the "Tactile Feedback" plugin to interact with *SimHub*.

 ### Mode *Pedal Vibration*